sahilrajput03/learn-raspberry/README.md

   ![image](https://user-images.githubusercontent.com/31458531/202855580-b86bff0f-1ad3-4317-b70a-ddedf5840c73.png)

-# Installation of ubuntu server s
+# Installation of ubuntu server

 - Install the Ubuntu Server 64 bit using **Raspberry Pi Imager** tool (you can simply choose from the list and it'll download from internet automatically).
 - Insert memcard to raspberry pi and also plug ethernet cable to it to connect to router.